 (Update: I can now confirm that Nikos’ raki is the best in the land.
 We had raki at almost twenty other restaurants and bars during the remainder of our trip.
 It was never as good as Nikos’.)

 Nikos hopes to move to San Diego someday to learn new techniques for cooking.
 He is especially hoping to learn Asian styles.
 I’m sorry I don’t have photos, but we forgot to bring our cameras out with us that night.
 So I grabbed a screenshot of Google Street view, looking up toward Nikos’ restaurant.
 If you look through that skinny opening between the foreground light pole and the building to the left, you will see the trees at the end of the alley.
-The tables to Retro and it’s neighboring restaurant are under those trees.
+The tables with families and the cattle ranching boss-man are under those trees.